digital-asset/daml/docs/source/concepts/time.rst

 Guarantees
 **********

-The ledger time of valid transaction ``TX`` must fullfil the following rules:
+The ledger time of valid transaction ``TX`` must fulfill the following rules:

 #. **Causal monotonicity**: for any action (create, exercise, fetch, lookup) in ``TX``
    on a contract ``C``, ``lt_TX >= lt_C``,